-Install Crankcase Bearings and Oil Seals
+Install Crankcase and Closure Plate Oil Seals

-- NOTE: Oil bearings liberally with engine oil when installing. - NOTE: In steps 3 and 4, position oil seals with manufacturer's identification marks visible and facing you. - 1.
-Make sure there are no nicks, burrs, or damage in bores for bearings.
-Crankcase and closure plate must be clean. - Use an arbor press to make sure bearings are installed straight into their respective bore, until fully seated. - 3.
-Using an appropriate seal driver, install oil seal into closure plate to a depth of 5.5 mm (0.217 in.) from outer surface. - 4.
-Using an appropriate seal driver, install oil seal into crankcase to a depth of 0.0-1.0 mm (0.0-0.039 in.) from outer surface.
+- NOTE: In steps 2 and 3, position oil seals with manufacturer's identification marks visible and facing you. - 1.
+Make sure there are no nicks, burrs, or damage in bores for oil seals.
+Crankcase and closure plate must be clean.

-5. Apply a light coating of lithium grease to seal lips after installing.
+- Using an appropriate seal driver, install oil seal into closure plate to a depth of 3.52 mm (0.139 in.) from outer surface. - 3.
+Using an appropriate seal driver, install oil seal into crankcase to a depth of 1.5-2.0 mm (0.59-0.079 in.) from outer surface. - 4.
+Apply a light coating of lithium grease to seal lips after installing.